Multi-Digit Multiplication

 Multiplying by Two Digits

-When multiplying by a two-digit number, you multiply twice and then add the results.
+When multiplying by a two-digit number, you create partial products and then add them.

 Example: